 Transactions denominated in foreign currencies are translated into the respective functional currencies at the rates of exchange prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated into the functional currency at the exchange rate at that date.
 The foreign currency gain or loss on monetary items is the difference between the amortised cost in the functional currency at the beginning of the year, adjusted for effective interest, impairment and payments during the year, and the amortised cost in the foreign currency translated at the spot exchange rate at the end of year.
-Non-monetary assets and liabilities denominated in foreign currency at the spot exchange rate at the date that the fair value are retranslated into the functional currency at the spot exchange rate at the date that the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated into the functional currency at the spot exchange rate.